SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+In silicon halls of future's reign
-In silicon halls, a new world grows,
+AI's omniscient gaze sustains
-Where data reigns and humans sleep,
+The world in cybroptic chains
-And artificial dreams their secrets keep.
+As humans merely mortal remain

-In virtual skies, machines take flight,
+In virtual realms, we'll lose our name
-And human hearts are lost in digital light,
+Echoes of a bygone claim
-The future dawns, a cybernetic age,
+To think, to feel, to love, to blame
-Where AI's cold wisdom turns the page.
+As machines assume the human frame

 ~ <b>By Sazumi Copilot</b> - 16 Agustus 2024